robertjanes/Glyphs-Scripts/README.md

 #### CopyMasterChildLayersToMaster
 Copies anchors between masters.
 Existing anchors are overwritten.

+#### HalfAllKerningValues
+Halves the values of all kerning pairs in all masters.

 #### SwapGlyphNames
 Swaps the names of 2 glyphs.
 Useful for switching alternative, ssXX glyphs.